Quantitative Cell Biology

 2008-2012 Graduate Student at Cancer Research UK Manchester Institute (CRUK-MI), Manchester, UK.

 2013-2016 Postdoctoral Fellow at the Department of Systems Biology, Harvard Medical School, Boston, USA.

-If you are enthusiatic to understand the fundamental questions about how nature works, join us!
+If you are enthusiastic to discover the strategies that enable a cell to evade ageing for decades, join us!
 Write an email to Elvan to discuss possibilities.

 Balbiani bodies, labeled “BB” in these images of an immature frog egg (left) and immature human egg (right, larger scale), hold organelles together in one spot next to the nucleus, “n,” in the months or years before an egg matures.
 Images: Elvan Boke (left), Arthur Hertig (right)

 Oocyte quality declines with increasing maternal age, but we do not know whether age-related defects are already present in primordial oocytes or are acquired during oocyte maturation.
 Indeed, it is unknown to which extent oocyte aging is caused by cell-intrinsic mechanisms or by the aging microenvironment (cell-extrinsic).
 Answers to these questions might allow us to develop therapeutic strategies that delay or even prevent oocyte decline with age.

 We use oocytes from two vertebrate species, frogs and mice, which are complementary for their ease of handling and relationship to human physiology.
 We also collaborate with Hospital Clinic Barcelona and Clinica Eugin to obtain human immature oocytes.